 Some youth residing on campus attend Henrico County Public Schools.
 However, some attend our specialized education school, John G. Wood, if they have academic or behavioral needs that impact their ability to be successful in a public school environment.

 A youth’s length of stay is determined by the individual needs of the youth and his/her parent/guardian’s ability to care for them.
 On average, youth are in group care for about eight months.

 Whenever possible, children return to their families and or natural supports in the community.
 Others may move on to independent living or foster care/adoptive settings.
 It is possible that older teens graduate from high school or receive their G.E.D. and either go on to higher education, the military, or the workforce and reside in their own apartments.
 Whatever the situation may be, our goal is to always get a child into a lower level of care/dependency and into a more permanent environment.

 We are located on a park-like, 30+ acre campus.
-There are six residential group homes, a specialized K-12 school, and a therapeutic resource center which include counseling and medical services.
+There are six residential group homes, four townhouse/apartments for independent living, a specialized K-12 school, and a therapeutic resource center which include counseling and medical services.
 We also have a fellowship hall, dining hall, and administration offices.
 Recreational amenities include a gymnasium, tennis court, playing fields (soccer, baseball/softball, and volleyball), outdoor swimming pool, and an indoor recreation room with weight equipment and game tables.